Rani-Yelgalwar/AivantePDP_Rani/README.md

 # AivantePDP_Rani
-This  repository is for Aivante PDP automation
+This  repository is for Aivante PDP automation.
+This is for practice purpose.